Divyam-Mehta/FORCA-Manip/README.md

 Make sure the following are installed in your ROS 2 environment:

-ROS 2 - Jazzy
+- ROS - Jazzy

-MoveIt 2
+- MoveIt 2

-Gazebo Harmonic
+- Gazebo Harmonic

-required UR robot dependencies
+- Required UR robot dependencies

-any additional dependencies used by `ur_four` and `ur_four_moveit_config`
+- Any additional dependencies used by `ur_four` and `ur_four_moveit_config`